 These 2 forms of radiation are purely energy being sent from a source.
 The frequency is high enough for the energy to pass right through the body.

-An "x-ray" is the common term used for a picture of what is hard and soft in your child's body as the result of using x-rays.
+An "x-ray" is the common term used for a picture using x-rays of what is hard and soft in your child’s body.

-The x-rays are aimed at the part of the body the doctor is looking at and the box that is behind or below the bed your child is lying on is where the x-rays are caught and turned into a picture.
+The x-rays are aimed at the part of the body the doctor is looking at, and the plate that is behind or below the bed your child is lying on is where the x-rays are caught and turned into a picture.
 On their way through the body they are stopped by hard things, like bones and go straight through soft things like skin and muscle.

-The time that you are exposed to the x-rays is very short and once the machine shuts off, there is no radiation left in the room or in you.
-The relative amount of exposure compared to natural background levels is high but the doctor has considered this and decided there is more benefit from doing this scan than there is harm.
+The time that your child is exposed to the x-rays is very short and once the machine shuts off, there is no radiation left in the room or in your child.
+The relative amount of exposure compared to natural background levels is high but your doctor has considered this and decided there is more benefit from doing this scan than there is harm.